matt-day/flixster_Unit1/README.md

 ### Notes

+I would try to run the project on a real device, but I dont have a USBc to lighting cable.

+Tried the auto layout, but couldn't get it to work properly.
+It may have to do with the whole view being taken up by the table and then the table cell inside of that.
+I couldn't lay constraints to the border of either of those views.

 When trying to pull the read me file to my local files, I accidentally stashed my changes for the flixter project.
 So, I had to figure out how the stash function works with git.